Animal and Pet FAQ

 Why should I license my pet?

-City Ordinance requires the annual tag, and it lets the City to contact you immediately if your pet is found.
+City Ordinance requires an annual tag.
+It lets the City contact you immediately if your pet is found.

 What is the license fee used for?